3.2.12. PyPRL

 Install & run PyRPL

-There are two ways to run the application:
+There are multiple ways to run the application:

 Here is a link to a demonstration video by Leonard Neuhaus: PyRPL video